 While here at Bellhops we are certainly not experts on poker nor extraterrestrial life, we feel pretty confident when we say there is certainly more to the great state of Nevada than what is advertised.

 In this article, we will be uncovering a few myths about Nevada, while unveiling a beautiful state that presents an incredible opportunity for folks looking to move out west without having to pay an arm and a leg in Los Angeles or San Francisco.

-We will be exploring all kinds of wonderful aspects about Nevada in this piece… the economy, the job opportunities, the cost of living and some amazing cities to call home.
+We will be exploring all kinds of wonderful aspects of Nevada in this piece… the economy, the job opportunities, the cost of living and some amazing cities to call home.
 But, before we delve into the nitty-gritty, we first need to help you determine if the state itself is the right fit for you…

 Nevada’s biggest city, Las Vegas, boasts over 300 days of sunshine every single year.
 If you want to break that down, that means eight out of every ten days is filled with the big beautiful sun gleaming in the sky.
-If you’re one who isn’t as fond of the sun as others but want to be surrounded by the great outdoors, check out our write-ups on Washington and Oregon.

 The state of Nevada boasts one of the most beautifully diverse landscapes in the United States.
 The Red Rock Canyon, just under 20 miles from downtown Las Vegas, offers residents and visitors a delicious slice of the Mojave Desert.
 If you’re a climber, you will have an absolute blast scaling its 3,000 different cliffs.

 Then, of course, we can’t forget about Lake Tahoe one of America’s finest gems.
 Not only is it one of the deepest lakes in the world but it’s also one of the purest… nearly as pure as a bottle of water you’d purchase at a store.